veda2wratha/Android-Interview-Quetions/README.md

     > The Data Binding Library is an Android Jetpack library that allows you to bind UI components in your XML layouts to data sources in your app using a    declarative format rather than programmatically, reducing boilerplate code.
 [Learne more](https://developer.android.com/topic/libraries/data-binding)
 - What is PendingIntent?
     > A PendingIntent is a token that you give to a foreign application (e.g. NotificationManager, AlarmManager, Home Screen AppWidgetManager, or other 3rd party applications), which allows the foreign application to use your application's permissions to execute a predefined piece of code.
 [Learn more](https://stackoverflow.com/questions/2808796/what-is-an-android-pendingintent)

+## Interview 5 [Interview Date - 6th Nov 2021]

+- How to launch activity without using class

+- What happens if we don't use run time permissions and call camera open

+- What are intents and types

+- Service and intetnt service
+- Diff between MVP and MVVM

+- What is string class, data type or object

+- In Kotlin switch case is available or not

+- How to create single Tom class in kotlin
+- How to load images from web

+- How to implement push notifications.. explain the process

+- Async is depcricated what is the alternative

+- User of contraint layout
+- What is data binding?
+- Types of services
+- To load images what permissions we required
+- What is synchronised and parcelable
+- What is the difference between var and val
+- What is mutable and immutable
+- What are premitive and non data types in kotlin ?